 Make a choice and set smart goals

-Choose the career paths that are best for you.
 How many paths you choose depends upon your situation and comfort level.
 If you’re early in your planning, then identifying multiple options may be best.
 You may want several paths to increase the number of potential opportunities.
 Conversely, narrowing to one or two options may better focus your job search after graduating from the university.
-For example, it will be better to have a wider experience on content development and general knowledge on graphics design than to have general knowledge on almost anything you can find.
+For example, it will be better to have a wider experience in content development and general knowledge of graphics design than to have general knowledge of almost anything you can find.

 Have an action plan

 Now that you’ve identified your career options, develop an action plan to implement this decision.
 Identify specific, time-bound goals and steps to accomplish your plan.
 Set short-term goals (to be achieved in one year or less) and long-term goals (to be achieved in one to five years).
-Make sure the goal is specific, measurable with clear criteria to determine progress and accomplishment, must have at least 50 percent chance of success and relevant to you and the current industry trend
+Make sure the goal is specific, and measurable with clear criteria to determine progress and accomplishment.

 Finally, it is important to be realistic about expectations and timelines.
 Write down specific action steps to take to achieve your goals and help yourself stay organized.
 Check them off as you complete them, but feel free to amend your career action plan as needed because your goals and priorities may change.